zack/citibike/README.md

 ## What are you counting?

-I'm counting each docking and undocking as an individual use.
-That means most trips generate two uses, and usually at two different docks.
-I consider this the most valuable number because it shows how many times a dock is providing value to someone in a day/month.
+I'm counting each stationing and unstationing as an individual use.
+That means most trips generate two uses, and usually at two different stations.
+I consider this the most valuable number because it shows how many times a station is providing value to someone in a day/month.
 If you are looking for data about trips taken, you will have to find that elsewhere, sorry.

 ## How far back does the data go?